PS5 Pro and new Xbox Series X consoles launching in 2023 according to Chinese tech giant

 New PS5 Pro and Xbox Series X consoles will arrive next year in 2023, according to a consumer electronics company.

-The news was first relayed earlier today in the tweet below (via PPL (opens in new tab)), which originates from a news conference at which TCL Technology presented a showcase.
-According to the Chinese company - known around the world for its electronics manufacture - we should expect revisions of both the PS5 and the Xbox Series X to arrive at some point next year in 2023, with native 8K support and 120Hz capabilities, as well as 2160p resolution and an enhanced GPU.
+The news was first relayed earlier today via the tweet just below, which originates from a news conference at which TCL Technology presented a showcase.
+According to the company, we should expect revisions of both the PS5 and the Xbox Series X to arrive at some point next year in 2023, with native 8K support and 120Hz capabilities.

 In a new conference, TCL Technology have said that a new Xbox Series S/X and PS5 Pro are coming in 2023/2024.Via https://t.co/FI7Jgq0egY pic.twitter.com/7v2sNVNVm4May 25, 2022

-This actually isn't the first time we've heard rumblings suggesting that a PS5 Pro could launch next year.
-In September 2021, one report claimed we should expect the console to launch in 2023, and also claimed that a revision for the Xbox Series X was in the works at Microsoft as well.
+This actually isn't the first time we've heard rumblings of a revision for the PS5 launching next year in 2023.
+Last year in September 2021, one report claimed we should expect the console to launch in 2023, and also claimed that a revision for the Xbox Series X was in the works at Microsoft as well.

-A few months later, in March of this year, another full report claimed that the PS5 Pro would launch next year, but with potentially double the performance.
+Later on in March earlier this year, a full report claimed that the PS5 would launch next year, but with potentially double the performance.
 This time though, no mention was made of a revision for the Xbox Series X console, but this doesn't mean it isn't happening.

 Check out our full PS5 Pro guide for a complete roundup of all the rumors and reports published to date.